 Mesophotic Coral Restoration

-Mesophotic and deep benthic communities (MDBC) are vast and complex ecosystems on the ocean floor that are foundational to Gulf of Mexico food webs.
+Mesophotic and deep benthic communities (MDBC) are vast and complex ecosystems on the ocean floor that are foundational to Gulf of America (formerly Gulf of Mexico) food webs.
 In 2010, more than 770 square miles of deep-sea habitat and four square miles of mesophotic habitat were damaged by the Deepwater Horizon oil spill.
 We are working on a collaborative set of projects to better understand and restore these ecosystems, including seafloor mapping, ground-truthing, habitat modeling, and coral propagation, with the overarching goal to improve our understanding, inform better management, and ensure resiliency of MDBC.

 Take a Closer Look: Mesophotic Corals